South Plains Wildlife

 Watering trees and plants, raking leaves

-Cleaning out and cleaning the refrigerator and getting rid of spoiled produce
+Cleaning the refrigerators and getting rid of spoiled produce

 Dusting